Look at the size of mammals over human history, and we see a clear trend: they’ve gotten smaller.

 Indeed we find it so consistently that one way to estimate the dates at which humans first arrived on different continents is to track the timings of mammal extinctions.

-This period during which humans arrived in different world regions, and large mammals went extinct across the world’s continents is called the ‘Quaternary Megafauna Extinction’.
-Hundreds of the world’s largest mammals were driven to extinction.
+This period during which humans arrived in different world regions and large mammals went extinct across the world’s continents is called the ‘Quaternary Megafauna Extinction’.
+More than one hundred of the world’s largest mammals were driven to extinction.

 What was true in the past is still true today.